GST Advantages and Disadvantages

-- Some retail products currently have only four percent tax on them.
-After GST, garments and clothes could become more expensive.
+- Some retail products currently have only a four percent tax on them.
+After GST, garments, and clothes could become more expensive.

 - The aviation industry would be affected.
 Service taxes on airfares currently range from six to nine percent.
 With GST, this rate will surpass fifteen percent and effectively double the tax rate.

 - Adoption and migration to the new GST system would involve teething troubles and learning for the entire ecosystem.

 For the Common Man – Items Expected to Get Cheaper